 Temperature Effects In Resistor Networks

-A major disadvantage of discrete resistors is variations in the Temperature Coefficient of Resistance.
+A major disadvantage of discrete resistors is variations in the Temperature Coefficient of Resistance (TCR).
 With different TCR’s the same change in temperature can result in a different change in resistance in two discrete devices.
 If two discrete resistors are not in close physical contact external heat sources may impact one resistor more than the other.

 Material selection and manufacturing methods can minimise TCR variations across resistors in the network array.
 The close proximity of resistor devices reduces differential temperature effects